 Starting alongside Kee Beach, the 11-mile trek to Kalalau Valley involves increasingly challenging scrambles and climbs.
 The first two miles of the trail to Hanakapiai Beach aren’t too tricky, though you’ll still have to clamber through dense vegetation to reach it.
 From the beach, a sub-trail leads to the thundering, jungle-bounded Hanakapiai Falls.

 Keen to up your hiking game?
 Discover hiking tips that’ll serve you well wherever you are in the world.

 After spending your day surfing, hiking, or zip-lining Kauai’s tropical forests, you might want to enjoy fine food while learning about local legends and history at an Island Dinner and Luau Kalamaku Show.
-Though known as an adventure destination, Kauai’s certainly not short of cultural experiences.
+Though known as an adventure holidays destination, Kauai’s certainly not short of cultural experiences.

-If Kauai’s unspoiled remoteness and sense of adventure has sparked your interest, you might also fall for the surfer’s holy grail of the remote Marshall Islands, an archipelago located between Hawaii and the Philippines.
+If Kauai’s unspoiled remoteness and sense of adventure have sparked your interest, you might also fall for the surfer’s holy grail of the remote Marshall Islands, an archipelago located between Hawaii and the Philippines.
 Alternatively, get the lowdown on all six of Hawaii’s freely visited Islands.